 - Exclusion list - files

-- Registry-relative paths (that is, relative to the HKCU root) in either of these policies:
+- Registry-relative paths (relative to the HKCU root) in these policies:

 - Exclusion list